Lion(fish) and Tiger(sharks), Oh My!

 Mystic section of Stonington (Google Maps Location)

-Perhaps I hold a grudge because they denied me an internship/job when I interviewed there while in college (I did get an A in Ichthyology, it’s true) or maybe it’s because I’m spoiled having been to some of the country’s best aquariums before.
+Perhaps I hold a slight grudge because they denied me an internship/job when I interviewed there while in college (I did get an A in Ichthyology, it’s true) or maybe it’s because I’m spoiled having been to some of the country’s best aquariums before.
 Or it could be because I’d already been to Mystic a few times before.
 I’m not sure, but Hoang and I agreed; we were slightly unimpressed.
-In fact, for me, my favorite/most impressive part of our experience was when Damian gave his first clear-cut CTMQ Thumbs-Up seen here in an exclusive extra-large format, above.
+In fact, for me, my favorite/most impressive part of our experience was when Damian gave his first clear-cut CTMQ Thumbs-Up seen above.

 And to be fair up front, I did speed through the non-aquarium portion of the place, because our little guy was getting a bit cranky/tired/hungry.
 But more on that later.
-We had free passes (Hey, I’m good, what can I say?) which was nice as the ticket price is 22 bucks a head.
 The overcast sky was threatening, so we immediately headed for the outdoor exhibits to beat the cold rain.

 The first such exhibit was “Alaska Coast,” a rather sprawling mixed tank/land area.
 Or, as their website says, “Studded with jagged-rocks, glacial streams and northern evergreens, the Arctic Coast exhibit is home to the Aquarium’s beluga whales.
 This one-acre outdoor habitat features three interconnected pools holding more than 800,000-gallons of salt water.
 You will get literally face to face with the beluga whales through a series of three large underwater viewing windows.”